seisatsu/Tsunagari/doc/sphinx/chapter_2.rst

 * ``moving down`` : Moving Down Animation (Tile Mode Only)
 * ``moving left`` : Moving Left Animation (Tile Mode Only)
 * ``moving right`` : Moving Right Animation (Tile Mode Only)
+* ``stance`` : Substitutes all of the above phases, except those that are also defined.

 World File Packaging
 ====================